domsteil/sgxjvm-public/docs/source/rng-enclavelet.rst

 generation circuitry.

 .. important:: If any terminology on this page is unfamiliar to you, start by reading ":doc:`what-is-sgx`".

+.. important:: If you do not have access to SGX, you can still run the RNG enclavelet project using simulation mode, documented below.

 .. warning:: Despite using Java, at this time only Linux is supported as a development platform.
 If you use other platforms like macOS or Windows you can set up a shared network drive to hold your project and issue build / run commands via SSH.